-If you’re a parent, you’ve probably been there a few times: standing in the middle of a grocery store, at a public park or at a friend’s house while your child screams, cries and refuses to get up off the ground.
+If you’re a parent, you’ve probably been there a few times: standing in the middle of a grocery store, at a public park, or at a friend’s house while your child screams and cries and refuses to get up off the ground.
 Most parents are fully aware of what a temper tantrum looks like.
-What many do not know, is how to prevent them from happening.
+What many do not know, is how to stop temper tantrums in the first place.

 Here are eight parenting habits that stop temper tantrums in children: